 We are seeking highly motivated candidates with expertise in the area of musculoskeletal impairments with an interest in spine.
-Also, this position may serve as an Assistant Director of Clinical Education with an emphasis on interprofessional practice and civic engagement activities.
+Development and coordination of an orthopedic and/or sports clinical residency program can also be a component of this faculty position.
 Primary responsibilities will include teaching, research, mentorship of DPT students, and participation in Departmental, School and College service activities.
 Required candidate qualifications include a terminal doctoral degree or progress towards completion of a terminal degree (e.g., PhD, EdD, DSc) (applicants with a DPT degree will also be considered), eligibility for Virginia physical therapy licensure, evidence of an established or developing scholarly agenda, and previous teaching and clinical experience.
 Advanced clinical certifications or completion of a clinical residency or fellowship and teaching experience in a CAPTE accredited program are preferred, but not required.
 Faculty rank, tenure status, and salary will be commensurate with academic qualifications, teaching and research experience, and relevant clinical specialist certifications.

 The Department of Physical Therapy is housed within the School of Health Sciences, which also includes programs in occupational therapy, athletic training, physician assistant studies and exercise science.
 The School of Health Sciences is located in Marion, Virginia, which is 20 miles north of the main E&H campus.
 The 14-acre Health Sciences campus includes two newly renovated academic buildings that are designed to promote interprofessional education and faculty collaboration across the School's academic programs.
 The educational facilities include multiple classrooms and clinical skills labs, a technology enhanced cadaver lab, several research labs, an applied physiology lab, and a clinical simulation lab with both high fidelity manikins and standardized patient exam rooms.
 The next phase of building renovation in additional parts of the campus buildings started in December of 2018 with anticipated completion in March of 2020.
 The Health Sciences campus also includes several community outreach programs including a Falls Prevention Center and the Mel Leaman Free Clinic at Emory & Henry.
 These entities provide clinical and research opportunities for students and faculty.